-- AMS installed before compliance date may be used up to five (5) years after compliance date.
-Then must have become US type approved or must be removed and replaced by a US approved system. - 37 BWTS approved under IMO G-8 and / or G-9 now designated AMS by the USCG.
-AMS designation letters describe limitations based upon G-8 / G-9 test data.
-For example, only four (4) approved for use with fresh water. - Time extension on a ship-by-ship basis may be requested if no US approved BWTS are available that meet vessel requirements.
-About 129 extensions until I January 2016 granted to date for I January 2014 compliance trigger with extension letters available on USCG website.
-CG-OES Policy Letter 13-01 explains application process.
-But the EPA is not obligated to accept a time extension for VGP compliance.
+- AMS installed before compliance date may be used up to 5 years after compliance date.
+Then must have become US type approved or must be removed and replaced by US type approved system. - 37 BWTS approved under IMO G-8 and/or G-9 Guidelines now designated AMS by the USCG.
+AMS designation letters describe limitations based upon G-8/G-9 test data.
+For example, only 4 approved for use with fresh water. - Time extension on a ship-by-ship basis may be requested if no US type approved BWTS available that meets vessel requirements.
+About 100 extensions until 1 January 2016 granted to date for 1 January 2014 compliance trigger with extension letters available on USCG website.
+CG-OES Policy Letter 13-01explains application process.
+But EPA not obligated to accept a time extension for VGP compliance.